 But since 2012, the decline has not continued.

-It could be that a reasonable fear of Big Pharma’s meds is a factor.
-If you know your jaw might fall off, do you really want to go there?
+It could be that a reasonable fear of the major drug companies' meds is a factor—if you know your jaw might fall off, do you really want to go there?

 It’s also likely that Medicare cuts have played a role.